bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Understanding-Git--A-Beginners-Guide-Containing-Cheat-Sheets---Resources.md

 ### Check your SSH configuration

-**If pushing over SSH**, first check your SSH configuration as ‘Broken pipe’ errors can sometimes be caused by underlying issues with SSH (such as authentication).
+**If pushing over SSH**, first check your SSH configuration as 'Broken pipe’ errors can sometimes be caused by underlying issues with SSH (such as authentication).
 Make sure that SSH is correctly configured by following the instructions in the <a href="https://docs.gitlab.com/ee/ssh/README.html#troubleshooting-ssh-connections" class="markup--anchor markup--p-anchor">SSH troubleshooting</a> documentation.

 If you’re a GitLab administrator and have access to the server, you can also prevent session timeouts by configuring SSH `keep alive` either on the client or on the server.